Netfil Clear edge Materials and Solution

 • I is the moment of inertia, which describes how the material is distributed relative to the bending axis.

-If we can increase I, we dramatically increase the part's resistance to bending and improve its resistance to fracture.
+If we can increase I, we dramatically increase the part's resistance to bending and improve its damage tolerance over a number of loading cycles.

 3. Moment of Inertia (I): The Secret to Stiffness